Have you got a cute furry bundle sitting at your feet when you eat? Here are 5 Easy Meals you can Share with your Dogs!

-A Spinach Omelet or Fritatta is a Great Meal you can Share with your Dogs.
+Share A Spinach Omelet or Fritatta with your Dog

 Spinach and Egg Frittata